-Jennifer Chang-Wathall is an independent consultant, author and part time lecturer for the University of Hong Kong.
+Dr. Jennifer Chang-Wathall is an independent educational consultant, author and part-time instructor for the University of Hong Kong.

 With over 25 years experience in the education field, Jennifer has worked in several international schools including South Island School, Hong Kong and The United Nations International School, New York and Island School, Hong Kong.

-In the international arena she has presented workshops about concept-based mathematics and concept-based curriculum.
-Based on her Masters of Arts in Educational Technology she has also given talks about the use of instructional media and how to effectively integrate a 1:1 program into the mathematics classroom.
+In the international arena, she has presented numerous keynote addresses and workshops about concept-based mathematics and concept-based curriculum and instruction to Pre-K-12 educators.
+Jennifer holds a degree in Pure and Applied Mathematics from the University of Sydney and completed post-graduate studies at the University of Hong Kong.
+Based on her Masters of Arts and Doctorate in Educational Technology she also facilitates concept-based mathematics online courses, gives talks about innovative uses of digital instructional media and how to effectively integrate a 1:1 program into the classroom.

-As a qualified International Baccalaureate workshop leader ("Mathematics, Concepts and Inquiry in the Diploma Program and Approaches to Teaching and Learning") Jennifer has delivered numerous workshops in the Asia Pacific region.
+As a qualified International Baccalaureate workshop leader (Mathematics: Standard and Higher Level, Concepts and Inquiry in the Diploma Program and Approaches to Teaching and Learning") Jennifer has delivered numerous workshops in the Asia Pacific region.
 Her role as a field representative for the IB Asia Pacific serves as part of the quality assurance framework.
-In 2014 she was invited to deliver a talk at the IB Asia Pacific Conference titled "Using Inquiry in the IB Mathematics Classroom" and in July, 2015 Jennifer she presented "Concept-Based Mathematics" at the IB Americas annual conference.
+She has been invited to give several talks at the IB Asia Pacific and IB Americas annual conferences.

-She is a certified trainer in the DISCtm behavior assessment tool and she is a certified independent consultant in "Concept Based Curriculum Design" by Dr H. Lynn Erickson.
-Jennifer works as a consultant helping math departments and schools transition to concept-based curriculum and instruction.
+She is a certified trainer in the DISCtm behaviour assessment tool and she is a certified independent consultant in "Concept-Based Curriculum Design" by Dr H. Lynn Erickson.
+Jennifer works as an independent consultant helping all discipline areas and schools transition to concept-based curriculum and instruction.
 She utilizes her skills as a certified Performance Coach to facilitate transition and change.

-Her book titled "Concept-Based Mathematics: Teaching for Deep Understanding in Secondary Schools" was released in February, 2016.
+Her best selling book titled "Concept-Based Mathematics: Teaching for Deep Understanding in Secondary Schools" was released in February 2016.